A Sequent Calculus Perspective on Base-Extension Semantics (Technical Report): Sequent based base-extension semantics

-\item {\em Compositionality:} Fixed contexts restrict derivation composition to cases where sequents match exactly, limiting expressiveness.
 To address this, one can close bases w.r.t. atomic cut rules, which allow compositionality through controlled context merging.
 We will show that adopting this choice will have a direct impact on the semantics principles that can be validated.